Local Origin of Hidden Symmetry in Rotating Spacetimes: Robustness of the projective-Schwarzian constraint

 Evaluating the Einstein tensor in the locally non-rotating orthonormal frame, we find that the mixed components $G_{\hat0\hat3}$ and $G_{\hat1\hat2}$ retain the same characteristic structure as in the main text.
-Imposing the no-flux condition again yields a first-order system whose closure requires the equality of Schwarzian derivatives,
+Imposing the no-flux condition again yields a first-order system whose closure requires